adib2149/al-folio/_pages/about.md

 I have 5+ years of research experience in Machine Learning & Data Science for healthcare; as well as software development & engineering.
 I have had 15+ publications and service as reviewer in 10+ conferences and journals in the Healthcare and Machine Learning domain.
 Currently, I am actively working in the field of `Causal Inference`; my primary focus is to apply Causal Inference and related theories in exploring cause-and-effect relationships in experimental and observational datasets.

 My research goals aim to achieve `data-driven causal explorations`, mostly for `Electronic Healthcare Data` My primary tools are `Structural Causal Models`, `Propensity Score Matching`, `A/B Testing` and a little bit of `Do-Why`.
+Please visit my [research page](/research) to read more on this.

 Outside research activities, I destress mostly by singing.
 My other hobbies include playing guitar, reading thriller books, playing board games, PS5 games & basketball, and some more.
+Please visit my [hobbies page](/hobbies) to read more on this.

 ---